f4grx/sys11/README.md

 Q: Why not use a Z80?

 A: Because I did not have one when I started this project.
 However, I plan to have an assembler for this target.
-If you want to play with the HC11, have a look at RC2014 and/or gthub.com/hsoft/collapseos
+If you want to play with the Z80, have a look at the RC2014 project and/or github.com/hsoft/collapseos